neo4j-partners/neo4j-aws-terraform/README.md

 Both AWS and Terraform commands need to be installed and properly configured before deploying, an example provider.tf file is shown below:

 ~~~
-//Configure the terraform backed and aws provider
+//Configure the terraform backend (S3) and aws provider
 terraform {
   backend "s3" {
     bucket  = "<s3-bucketname goes here>"